 Even if you are giving them cross training hours during their normal workday, you are still asking them to put in a lot of effort.
 Keep in mind that quite a few people don’t like to study.
 Since they have a job already, they consider their studying days behind them.

 Rewards for studying help a lot.
 Yet, we have to be careful.
-There is evidence for and against using a reward system to motivate students learning.
+There is evidence for and against using an employee reward system to motivate learning.
 What does appear to work overall, though, are career-connected perks.
 For example: a course certificate or credentials that other organizations would recognize as valid; public recognition among peers; and, of course, career advancement.

 5. Make sure that EVERYONE is involved.